CSALabsAutomation/azure-cosmosdb-lab/steps/01_creating-a-partitioned-container/documentation.md

     using Microsoft.Azure.Cosmos;
     ```

-1. Within the `Program` class, add the following lines of code to create variables for Cosmos DB Connection, Cosmos Client.
-Add main() method as given below.
+1. Within the `Program` class, add the following lines of code to create variables for Cosmos DB Connection, Cosmos Client and main() method as given below.

     ```csharp
     public class Program